Best Jet Spa for Bathtub

 Finding the best jet spa for bathtub could be an easy way to upgrade your normal tub into a luxurious whirlpool tub.

 But the conversion kits are just the sort of item that can be plagued with problems.
-They’re the perfect fad product that can be manufactured cheaply and branded up to look like a high quality bathroom upgrade.
+Portable bath tub spas are the perfect fad product that can be manufactured cheaply and branded up to look like a high quality bathroom upgrade.

 Here are some of the best we’ve found after some detailed research into the most popular models and their limitations.